Bobb'e J. Thompson

-Bobb'e Jacques Thompson (born February 28, 1996) is an American actor, rapper and comedian.
+Bobb'e Jacques Thompson (born February 28, 1996) is an American actor and rapper.

 Career

 Thompson is known for playing Tracy Jr. on 30 Rock; his role as child trickster Stanley on That's So Raven and its first spin-off Cory in the House; playing Ronnie Shields in Role Models (2008); the role of Jimmy Mitchell on the short-lived NBC series The Tracy Morgan Show, which lasted for one season from 2003 to 2004; his appearance in commercials for the PlayStation Portable as Marcus Rivers; and for being the host of his own television series Bobb'e Says, which aired on the Cartoon Network block CN Real, before choosing to opt out of a second season to do more films.

 Thompson also had a recurring role on the hit series Tyler Perry's House of Payne.
 As a five year old, he performed Bow Wow's song "Bow Wow (That's My Name)", on Showtime at the Apollo hosted by Steve Harvey.
 The video of this has been uploaded on YouTube and has over 3 million views.
-In 2011, he had a supporting role as M.J.
-Williams on Tyler Perry's For Better or Worse.
+In 2011, he had a supporting role as M. J. Williams on Tyler Perry's For Better or Worse.
 He is currently a cast member on MTV's Wild 'n Out.
 He also starred alongside Vince Vaughn and Paul Giamatti in 2007's Christmas comedy, Fred Claus.

+Personal life

+In June 2021, Thompson was arrested for possession of a stolen firearm, after he attempted to bring a loaded pistol through security at Los Angeles International Airport (LAX).

+In September 2025, after he was pulled over for speeding, Thompson was arrested for illegally possessing a firearm.
+He was found with a loaded .40 caliber handgun that had been reported stolen from Kansas City, Missouri.
+In September 2026, he was sentenced to 30 months in federal prison.
+After his prison sentence, he is scheduled to serve a three-year term of supervised release.